 In addition, a property owner may also file a Notice of Complaint with the ARB.
 Property owners in the residential, farm and managed forest property classes can file an appeal with the ARB if they do not agree with MPAC's decision through the RfR process.
 This must be filed within 90 days of MPAC mailing an RfR decision.
 Property owners in all other classes can proceed directly with an ARB appeal (without having to file an RfR first), and the deadline to do so is March 31 of the taxation year.
 There are specific forms and fees involved in this process.
 Forms are available on the MPAC website www.mpac.ca or by calling 1.866.296.MPAC (6722).
-Information can also be obtained from the ARB's website at www.arb.gov.on.ca.
+Information can also be obtained from the ARB's website at Assessment Review Board - Tribunals Ontario

-Understanding the Relationship between Assessment and Taxes
+Understanding The Relationship Between Assessment and Taxes